luisenoz/luisenoz.github.io/_posts/2020-12-06-Ch4-AllTogether.md

-# Putting it all Together
+# CHAPTER 4.6: PUTTING IT ALL TOGETHER

 In code, the process to be implemented is going to be something like this for each epoch: